 - Rapid sensors for the measurement of chemical and microbial contaminant in drinking water – case study,

-Who should attendThis masterclass is aimed at researchers and engineers (e.g., water utilities) involved in water and environmental science with an interest in sensors development, as well as students with a background of water science, environmental engineering, analytical science microbiology and public health.
+Who should attendThis masterclass is aimed at researchers and engineers (e.g., water utilities) involved in water and environmental science with an interest in sensors development, as well as students with a background of water science, environmental engineering, analytical science microbiology and public health, and health sectors.

 Read our Professional development (CPD) booking conditions.